mvxGREEN/SoundLoaderAndroid/Readme.md

 ## How It Works

 *\*user inputs url\**
-1. Load html of webpage at url
+1. Load html of webpage at input_url
 2. Parse html for player_url
 3. Load player_url in webview
 4. Intercept webview requests while loading